 We normally accept payment by cheque and in many circumstances we can process credit card payments, using the insurers own facilities.
 You may be able to spread your payments through an insurer’s instalment scheme or a credit scheme.
-Some finance providers may pay a commission to us.
-You are entitled, at any time, to request information regarding any commission which we may have received.
 We can provide you with further details on request including details of interest payable.

 How we will protect your money